garybgenett/garybgenett.net/resume/resume.md.BAK-9.2-cover.md

 Dear [NAME]: || Dear Hiring Manager:

 Ready to further my career in partnership with a cutting-edge and future-facing organization, [COMPANY]'s need for a [POSITION] immediately caught my attention.
-As an innovative and insightful leader, your needs and my talents appear to be a perfect match.
+As an innovative and insightful leader, your needs and my talents appear to be a perfect match.  ~~I see [COMPANY] paving the way in [MARKET], and share that passion.~~

 Keenly focused on driving company success through proactive change management and comprehensive, strategic initiatives, I am able to promote exceptional across-the-board performance by revitalizing underperforming areas and capturing new opportunities for growth.
 My track record of success has been reinforced by encouraging professional growth at all levels.
 Confident I can deliver the same results with your organization; I invite you to review my resume in detail.